 How many tow trucks you have

 Of course, the number of tow trucks that you have will also play a part in determining your rates.
-The larger your fleet, the more your insurance will cost because your potential for loss is higher.
+The larger your fleet, the more your insurance could cost because your potential for loss is higher.
 You need coverage on all of your trucks.

 What you haul